sgriffin10/WebApp_MBTA/instructions.md

 - Try out some other APIs - there are a lot of resources and we have barely scratched the surface
 - By default, `stops` gives all types of transportation, including buses and commuter rail.
 Allow the user to specify how they'd like to travel (e.g. T only)
 - Add in the MBTA realtime arrival data to help choose what station you should walk to
 - Connect with other local services.
-Example: the City of Boston has an app (<https://www.boston.gov/departments/innovation-and-technology/apps>) that uses a phone's GPS and accelerometer to automatically report potholes to be fixed.
+Example: the City of Boston has [an app](https://www.boston.gov/departments/new-urban-mechanics/street-bump)  that uses a phone's GPS and accelerometer to automatically report potholes to be fixed.
+You can also see many other appsdeveloped for Boston residents [here](https://www.boston.gov/departments/innovation-and-technology/apps).

 ## Part 2: Web App
 The goal for Part 2 is to build a simple website that uses the module `mbta_helper` you created in Part 1.